 The club had expected to compete at the business end of the Championship and the long-term plan was realistic – to be promoted after three seasons.
 Davies exceeded expectations by leading them to promotion in his second season in charge.

 Teams that are promoted via the playoffs are often too beguiled by the delirium of promotion to take account of the fact that they have very little time to prepare for the Premier League in comparison to the two other promoted teams, who know their status often weeks earlier.
 The problem Derby had was that they had built a squad that relied heavily on players with vast lower league experience, and now needed to reinforce for the summer.

-The following season back in the Championship, Paul Jewell was sacked in December and replaced with Nigel Clough, whose father, the great Brian Clough, had led the club to such lofty heights in a bygone era.
+The following season back in the Championship, Jewell was sacked in December and replaced with Nigel Clough, whose father, the great Brian Clough, had led the club to such lofty heights in a bygone era.
 Nigel Clough guided the side to Championship survival in the penultimate game of the season.
-As if to reaffirm the scarring the 2007-08 season had on the club, Derby has never been promoted since, almost as if memories of the league are etched into the club’s DNA.
+As if to reaffirm the scarring the 2007/08 season had on the club, Derby have never been promoted since, almost as if memories of the league are etched into the club’s DNA.